 Better handoffs begin with SDR training

 Since SDRs will be the first point of contact for all prospects, let’s begin with their role in the handoff.

-First, SDRs must ensure they are properly qualifying all leads they send to their AE.
+First, SDRs must ensure they are properly qualifying all leads they send to their AE as part of the SDR process.
 SDR training should include detailed information on what questions to ask prospects, when and how to ask them, and a clear checklist for sales development reps to follow.
 This will ensure that AEs are receiving only the most qualified leads.

 When it comes to the handoff stage, timing is crucial.
 If a lead transitions from SDR to AE too soon, then the AE may end up spending valuable time on activities that the SDR should have completed, instead of advancing the prospect to the next level.
 All members of the outbound sales team should have a clear understanding of where their responsibilities end and when the next member of the team takes over the process.

 No prospect wants to feel like they’re being shuffled off to a different sales rep. Think about when your cable or phone provider transfers you to yet another department, only for you to be asked the same questions over again.
 This is the type of frustration you want to avoid during the SDR to AE handoff.

 The best way to maintain trust with the prospect is to simply be transparent.
 There’s no reason to be covert about a future handoff to an account executive.
 In fact, most prospects will appreciate this kind of open communication throughout the sales process.

 SDR to AE Handoff Email Template

 A simple statement like this can help frame the future handoff: